 Our Service Day option offers troops the opportunity to give back to nature.
 Plantings, vine removal and trail maintenance are a few ways you and your scouts can pitch in toward our ongoing preservation effort.

 Through Riverbend’s exciting programs, Cub Scouts not only learn about the wonders of nature, but also about themselves.
-Team-building exercises, games, hands-on field studies and nature crafts are a few of the fun ways we help Scouts reach their badge work goals.
+Team-building exercises, games, hands-on field studies, and nature crafts are a few of the fun ways we help scouts reach their adventure goals.
+We can assist with core requirements or elective adventures.
+For older scouts in the Scouts BSA program working on merit badges, please contact us to discuss opportunities for collaboration.

-Rolling over logs and examining pond life will peak your Tiger Cubs’ interest in the natural world.
-A Riverbend visit fulfills the “Let’s Go Outdoors” portion of the Tiger Badge requirements.
+Rolling over logs and examining pond life will peak your Tiger Cubs’ interests in the natural world.
+A Riverbend visit can fulfill adventures such as “My Tiger Jungle” as well as “Tigers in the Wild.”

 Just for Webelos!